Kong/docs.konghq.com/app/enterprise/2.1.x/brain-immunity/overview.md

 ![Kong Brain and Kong Immunity](/assets/images/docs/ee/brain_immunity_overview.png)

 ### About Kong Brain
-Kong Brain automates tasks, increases visibility and ensures consistency across complex architectures.
+Kong Brain automates tasks, increases visibility, and ensures consistency across complex architectures.
 Other features include:

 #### Visually Map Services
 Get a high-level view of your architecture with a real-time visual service map.
 Analyze inter-service dependencies across teams and platforms to improve governance and minimize risk.